-You are entitled to apply for social security (benefits) like Universal Credit (UC) - this is money from the government to support you while you look for work, or because you cannot work.
+You are entitled to apply for social security benefits like Universal Credit (UC) - this is money from the government to support you while you look for work, or because you cannot work.
 You can apply online (www.gov.uk/universal-credit/how-to-claim), or Extern can help you.
 UC is managed by an online account.
 You should keep your account login details safe.
 If you have difficulty using your online account you should tell your Universal Credit "Work Coach".
+You are entitled to request an interpreter.